 Write your meta description and make sure you add your keywords into the copy.

 When writing your meta description you want to inspire people to click and read your content.
-Be clear in your copy what they will learn by reading your article.
+Be clear in your copy of what they will learn by reading your article.

 Step 5: Add Your Keywords to Your Permalink